jackschu/uva-operating-systems-review/markdownfiles/final.md

     -   dirs arent automatically close to files
 -   FFS-like filesystems
     -   use fragments (small files)
-    -   blcok groups (close to each other)
+    -   block groups (close to each other)
     -   have all free-block info in one place
 -   other FS features
     -   extents:
         -   pro: good for large files
         -   con: more complicated to alloc/seek through
     -   trees for dirs
-        -   pro: more effiicient to find filename in dir
+        -   pro: more efficient to find filename in dir
         -   con: more complicated to do things
-    -   jorurnaling/logging
+    -   journaling/logging
         -   pro: recovery from failures
         -   pro: faster writes
         -   con: more complicated to implement